vijayatejaswinik/freelancer-dbms-project/README.md

 ## Submission Details

-- All SQL code, sample data, and query outputs are included in a single PDF report.
+- Project created using MySQL

-- No external files or folders were used or submitted.
+- All SQL code, sample data, and query outputs are included in the PDF report

-- The project was executed using an online SQL editor (DB Fiddle).
+- Repository includes only: PDF, tables.sql, and queries.sql

 ---